akosveres/xteve/README.md

 <h2 id="Additional Guide2go Lineups">Additional Guide2go Lineups</h2>

 You can have up to (4) separate guide2go lineups with one SD subscription.
 If you choose to create additional lineups we recommend you create separate guide2go configuration  (YAML) files for each one.
+We also recommend staggering the lineup cron times, as Schedules Direct does limit how many concurrent connections you can have to their API at any one time.
 Follow the following steps to create additional lineups and crons.

 <br>